WordPress/gutenberg/docs/contributors/coding-guidelines.md

 Note that all custom types defined in another file can be imported.

 When considering which types should be made available from a WordPress package, the `@typedef` statements in the package's entrypoint script should be treated as effectively the same as its public API.
-It is important to be aware of this, both to avoid unintentionally exposing internal types on the public interface, and as the means by which to expose the public types of a project.
+It is important to be aware of this, both to avoid unintentionally exposing internal types on the public interface, and as a way to expose the public types of a project.

 ```js
 // packages/data/src/index.js